jackfranklin/pulldown/README.md

 That will download jQuery into `jquery.js`, download Backbone to a file named the same as the file on the server, and Underscore to `u.js`.

-__NEW__ you can also download zip files.
+You can also download zip files.
 Twitter's bootstrap library is included in the initial `.nodefetch.json` file.

 ```
 nodefetch bootstrap